JeroenAdam/Content-sharing-platform/README.md

 I am currently working on the frontend (multipage React app), including a submit form using React Hook Forms and PrimeReact UI component library.
 As for the backend, I'm progressing with features such as notifications, voting, favorites, and sharing.

 There is still much to be done.
 I'll continue working on the submit form, search box, search results, side panel (faceted search), navigation and user/moderator dashboard.
-I'm also planning for a better search experience by adding semantic search and a better editor workspace with inbuilt note taking.
+I'm also planning for a better search experience by adding semantic search and a better author workspace with inbuilt note taking.

 I aim to enter beta testing phase at the end of the year and I'll create an online community to gather feedback.